steven-joruk/steven-joruk.github.io/content/cv.md

 ### Senior Software Developer, TouchStar Technologies: 2011 - 2018

-* Bring up and maintain BSPs targeting ARM used internationally in a wide range of environments, such as airplanes, trains, trucks, warehouses and explosive
+* Bring up and maintain BSPs targeting ARM used internationally in a wide range of environments, such as airplanes, trains, trucks, warehouses, and explosive
   atmospheres:
   * Windows Compact Edition for PXA255, PXA270 and OMAP3.
   * Android development for OMAP3 and i.MX6.
 * Driver development and debugging of GPIO expanders, I2C, SPI, Bluetooth, WiFi, Ethernet, GPRS/3G, SDIO, SDHC, UARTs, USB, touch screens, battery gas gauges, CPLDs, accelerometers, graphics and micro controllers.
 * Assist the applications team with debugging and optimisations.
-In one case was able to reduce a national delivery company’s on-device parcel parsing time from several hours to 30 seconds by interning strings.
+In one case I was able to reduce a national delivery company’s on-device parcel parsing time from several hours to 30 seconds by interning strings.

 ### Graduate Software Engineer, Mobica: 2010 - 2011